Cross-Loss Influence Functions to Explain Deep Network Representations: APPROACH

 For $\hat\theta_{\epsilon, z}$, we can estimate the rate of change for a loss function on a new sample $dL(z_{te}, \hat\theta_{\epsilon, z})$ with respect to the original model parameters $\theta$ by combining the derivative of the loss function with the rate of change for $\hat\theta_{\epsilon, z}$ as a function of $\epsilon$, as in Equation \ref{eqn:new-loss}.

 It follows, then, that the influence of upweighting a sample $z$ on a different loss function $L'$ is given in Equation \ref{eqn:new-loss-prime}.

-This derivation indicates that we can estimate the influence of changing parameters on a new loss function $L'$, as the influence is determined as a function of $\theta$ (or as Equation \ref{eqn:eps-model} evaluated at $\epsilon=0$), which exists as the current model parameters.
-We want to estimate how this would change as $\hat\theta$ changes according the $\epsilon$ change (i.e., How would upweighting a sample affect the final $L'$?), the rate of change of which is given as $\frac{d\hat\theta_{\epsilon, z}}{d\epsilon}$.
-Finally, we can estimate this change given Equation \ref{eqn:influence-original} with our training loss $L$, \textit{QED}. $\blacksquare$
+This derivation indicates that we can estimate the influence of changing parameters on a new loss function $L'$, as the influence is determined as a function of $\theta$, which exists as the current model parameters.
+To estimate influence, we want to estimate how the value of $L'$ will change as $\hat\theta$ is modified by $\epsilon$-sized gradient steps (i.e., how would upweighting a sample affect the final $L'$?).
+The rate of change of this effect is given as $\frac{d\hat\theta_{\epsilon, z}}{d\epsilon}$.
+Finally, we can estimate this change given Equation \ref{eqn:influence-original} with our training loss $L$. \end{proof} This result proves that influence functions can be extended to \textit{any} problem with a twice-differentiable training objective, opening up a wide array of new domains for explanation with influential examples.
+In the remainder of the paper, we empirically validate this analytical result, and present example scenarios for deployment of our CLIF formulation.

-\section{Experiments}
+\section{EXPERIMENTS}

-We conduct three experiments into our approach to explain deep network representations. \begin{enumerate} \item A thorough validation of our approach to explainability on a synthetic dataset, verifying our results with leave-one-out retraining and straightforward data visualization. \item A validation of our approach using a small language dataset which we can fully review, allowing us to closely examine a single example as a case-study. \item A thorough test of our approach on a dataset which a human could not reasonable review manually, and the presentation of a novel approach to word-embedding augmentation for bias mitigation. \end{enumerate} We begin each experiment section with a brief preliminary paragraph explaining the objective functions that are used.
+We conduct four experiments utilizing our approach to explain deep network representations.
+The first is validation of our approach for explainability on a synthetic dataset, verifying our results with leave-one-out retraining and straightforward data visualization.
+Next, we apply our approach using a small language dataset which we can fully review, allowing us to closely examine select examples as a case-study (Section \ref{subsec:scifi-exp}).
+Third, we conduct a thorough test of our approach on a dataset which a human could not reasonable review manually, which we additionally follow-up with an in-depth exploration of spurious correlations that our method can discover, but that human annotators would likely miss (Section \ref{subsubsec:bias-case-study}).
+Finally, we present a novel approach to word-embedding augmentation for bias mitigation using samples discovered by our approach (Section \ref{subsec:bias-mitigation}).

-In our final experiment, we empirically validate our approach to explainability by using the results of our influence estimation to augment properties of word embeddings.
-With an ordered set of all influential examples, we separate the samples into two sets which have the greatest effect on the test loss: training examples that amplify the loss, $A$, and training examples that mitigate loss, $M$.
-We assert that we have found influential samples if we are able to reduce testing loss by removing the effects of $A$ or by reinforcing the effects of $M$.
-We remove the effects of $A$ by calculating training losses for each sample $a \in A$ and then taking gradient steps in the opposite direction.
-Similarly, we reinforce the effects of $M$ by fine-tuning over $M$.
-Finally, we experiment with the combination of both removing the effects of $A$ and reinforcing the effects of $M$.